the Texas-Mexico fence at Old Hidalgo Pumphouse

 When we reached the Old Hidalgo Pumphouse (a water-irrigation facility that’s now a museum and birding center) and headed toward the park to eat our breakfast tacos and to record my poem, we saw signs stating that all photographers – other than those documenting birds – had to report to the pumphouse and that violators would be prosecuted.
 To prevent trouble, Britt visited the pumphouse park office and gained permission to film my reading.

 After finishing breakfast, we moved closer to the fence, conscious of a US border patrol guard in a van, who watched us from ten feet away.
 Perhaps because Britt had obtained permission to film, the guard did not approach us even when Emmy recorded me performing my poem, Tearing Wires, Building Bridges.
-The recording can be viewed on Resistencia en la frontera: Poets Against Border Walls‘ youtube site.
+The recording can be viewed at the end of this post, or on Resistencia en la frontera: Poets Against Border Walls‘ youtube site.

 The US border guard’s scrutiny reminded me of summer 2013 when I visited the Bangladesh-India border from Jaflong, Bangladesh.
 In Hidalgo, a few US border patrol vans had driven by several times, but there were no guns aimed toward us as there had been in 2013 from the Indian side.
 Clearly, we were being studied, not just by the US van driver close to us, but by cameras posted all around us.